MyJourney-BT/Networking-basics/README.md

 I learned that devices in the same LAN do not need a router to communicate with each other.
 They communicate through a switch.
 Routers are used to connect different networks together.

+I learned that switches can use flooding when they do not know where the destination device is located in the LAN.
+Once the switch knows the MAC destination , it can send frames directly to the correct device.